zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_m4_express/doc/index.rst

 - ATSAMD51G19A ARM Cortex-M4 processor at 120 MHz
 - 512 KiB of flash memory and 192 KiB of RAM
-- 2 MiB of SPI flash
+- 4 MiB of SPI flash
 - Internal trimmed 8 MHz oscillator
 - A user LED
-- An RGB DotStar LED
+- An RGB NeoPixel LED
 - Native USB port
 - One reset button

 Supported Features
 ==================

-The adafruit_itsybitsy_m4_express board configuration supports the following hardware features:
+The adafruit_feather_m4_express board configuration supports the following hardware features:

 +-----------+------------+------------------------------------------+